nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Format:** `clear`

-Using the `clear` command returns the following result on your screen:
+Entering the `clear` command returns the following result on your screen:

 ![clear command](images/clearCommand.png)